 One more fact: Independent living residences also offer spacious modern kitchens with beautiful appliances.
 But you may never need to cook another meal in your kitchen again.

 MYTH: I’m too young to look at retirement communities.

 THE FACTS: Many older adults choose to move into a community so they can fully enjoy all the services and amenities.
 Yet they’re also choosing to make the move while they’re healthy enough to be in control of their decisions.
 They don’t want to make a move in a crisis, and they definitely don’t want to leave their health care decisions up to children or other family members.

 If you’re ready to see what a senior living community truly has to offer you, learn more about Viamonte.
 Find more helpful answers by browsing our FAQ section.
 It’s a great resource to help you separate fact from fiction.
 Another ideal way to learn more?
 Call us at 925-621-6600.
-We’ll answer any questions you still have, and schedule your personal visit to our Preview Center and model home.
+We’ll answer any questions you still have, and schedule your personal visit to our Preview Center.